-Splitting the long WordPress posts or pages is the best way to display your long and different contents on multiple pages without changing the Post or Page’s URL.
+Splitting the long WordPress posts or pages is the best way to display your long articles into multiple pages without changing the Post or Page’s URL.
 If you paginate WordPress long post or page, it will be easy for readers to jump from different parts of the post.
-As well such way you can make your post more interesting for blog readers.
+In such a way you can make your post more interesting for blog readers.

 That’s all, by putting one simple <!–nextpage–> tag in the content of your post or page, you are breaking the post to get more views for a single post or page.